Skip to article frontmatterSkip to article content

 Create instance

-In the list you shall see ML 2025, select it and click start.
+In the list you shall see ml2026, select it and click start.

 Once you click start will spawn the new VM machine, shall take 2 min or so but sometimes can be faster or slower, which exists for 24h by default and has a persistent home directory associated with your user.